-Aside of increasing delegates’ competence and confidence, for us here at Eagle Training the key objective is that corporate training of any kind, at any level should produce sustainable positive change in peoples’ workplace behaviours.
-In this way the training should pay for itself at the very least.
-We like to go one stage further to ensure that a client’s investment in training produces, through application of learning, a positive return on that investment.
+Aside of increasing delegates’ competence and confidence, for us here at Eagle Training, the key objective is that corporate training of any kind, at any level should produce sustainable positive change in peoples’ workplace behaviours.
+In this way, the training should pay for itself at the very least.
+We like to go one stage further to ensure that a client’s investment in training produces, through the application of learning, a positive return on that investment.

 This is why on most of our leadership and management development programmes we encourage clients to have their delegates undertake a project that demonstrates the following: